 Abraham told him, “and I will have you swear by the LORD, God of heaven and God of earth, that you will not take a wife for my son from the daughters of the Canaanites among whom I live, but will go to my land and my family to take a wife for my son Isaac.”
 (Genesis 24:3-4 HCS)

 – The journey by itself would have been tremendous!
-500 hundred miles, one way.
-Not knowing who he was looking for and where exactly they might be!
+500 hundred miles, one way, by camel.
+Not knowing who he was looking for and where exactly she might be!

 – Did he go by himself?
 This is doubtful.
 He was named as the chief servant of Abraham, and he probably took other servants with him but this action is not stated in the text.
 So the reader gets the idea that he went alone which was most likely intended.
 He was alone in his responsibility to the task, he was alone in his dedication to his master’s request, and he was alone in his desire to succeed for his master’s sake.
 No other servant was sworn to this assignment!
 It was his and his alone.